David Wilson, LLB (Hons.), FRSA, FRGS, Chair of Governors

 David and his wife, Claire, have two sons and live in London and Wiltshire.

-To contact the Chairman of Governors, please email him via firstname.lastname@example.org
+To contact the Chair of Governors, please email him via firstname.lastname@example.org

-Or write to Chairman of Governors, Forest School, London, E17 3PY
+Or write to Chair of Governors, Forest School, London, E17 3PY

 Geraldine Atlee became a Governor of Forest school in 2018.
 She is also a member of the Education Committee.